Power Hardware-in-the-loop Interfacing via $\mathcal{H}_\infty$ Model Matching: Methodology

 Each channel of the generalized plant is then normalized by its maximum expected time-domain magnitude to render it unitless, specifying the desired performance and simplifying the loop-shaping process.

-The exogenous input and performance channels, $\mbf{w}(z)$ and $\mbf{z}(z)$, are then filtered to shape the closed-loop response in accordance with the desired performance specifications.
+The exogenous input and performance channels, $\mbf{w}(z)$ and $\mbf{z}(z)$, are then augmented with filters to shape the closed-loop response in accordance with the desired performance specifications.
 Working with a normalized generalized plant, this amounts to selecting a set of filters to encode the frequency content of $\mbf{w}(z)$ and to specify the frequency bandwidths over which each element of $\mbf{z}(z)$ must be minimized.

-Next, the controller is synthesized, and the frequency-domain response of the closed loop is examined to check the performance guarantees.
-These guarantees meet the specifications when the gain response of each input-output channel of the closed loop is less than $0$~dB in the desired frequency ranges.
+Next, the controller is synthesized in discrete time, and the frequency-domain response of the closed loop is examined to check the performance guarantees.
+These guarantees meet the specifications when the gain response of each input-output channel of the closed loop is less than $0$~dB in the desired frequency bandwidths.

 Finally, the controller is implemented in the real-time PHIL setup to validate its performance under experimental conditions.